-In this section we discuss three of the issues mentioned above, and list some open problems.
+In this section we discuss several prominent issues, and list some open problems.

 Payments.
-If payments are allowed and the preferences of the agents are quasi-linear, then truthful implementation of the optimal solution is straightforward: simply give one unit of payment to each agent that is not selected.
+If payments are allowed and the preferences of the agents are quasi-linear then truthful implementation of the optimal solution is straightforward: simply give one unit of payment to each agent that is not selected.
 This can be refined by only paying "pivotal" agents that are not selected, that is, agents that would have been selected had they lied.
 However, even under the latter scheme we may have to pay all the non-selected agents (e.g., when the graph is a clique).
 Moreover, a simple argument shows that there is no truthful payment scheme that does better.